7 Best Places to Retire and Live in Norway: 2023

 Bergen is a big city on Norway’s western coast.
 From the peak of Mount Floyen, which is close to the city, visitors may overlook some of the most beautiful fjords.
 For Brits who appreciate culture, the arts, and music, it might be the ideal new home.
 The primary cultural center, Grieg Hall, is where the Bergen Philharmonic Orchestra is located.
 The city is also regarded as the street art center of Norway.
 Bergen can be the best place to live in Norway for you if you are an art enthusiast.

-Read More: 7 Best Places to Retire and Live in Turkey: 2023
+Read More: 7 Best Places to Retire and Live in The Netherlands: 2023

 Bergen is proud of its low crime rates, strong tolerance for foreigners, and commitment to social inclusion and diversity.
 The city is more than suitable for families that want to raise their kids in a secure environment.